 He has provided expert opinion reports and deposition testimony in numerous cases.
 Subject matters include legal malpractice, the reasonableness of attorney fees, issues related to probable cause to arrest, and issues related to the probable cause hearing required by Gerstein v.
 Pugh, 420 U.S. 103 (1975).
 On June 4, 2003, after a lengthy investigation involving a review of thousands of documents and interviews of numerous witnesses conducted in conjunction with the FBI and the U.S. Attorney's Office, DiVito, in his role as a special assistant state's attorney, issued a 176-page report concerning the arrests and prosecutions of the four men (commonly referred to as the "Ford Heights Four"), who were wrongly convicted of rape and the murders of an engaged couple in 1978.
 The report chronicles how four innocent men were convicted and imprisoned, with two of them receiving death sentences, as well as the evidence that proved that four other men committed the crimes.

 DiVito graduated in 1955 from St. Ignatius College Prep, where he fulfilled the requirements for the classical honors curriculum, which included four years of Latin and two years of Homeric Greek.
 He attended Loyola University of Chicago, majoring in philosophy with a minor in Latin, and was accepted into law school before completing 11 elective degree hours.
 He received his Juris Doctor degree from Loyola University of Chicago School of Law in 1963.
-A member of Loyola’s adjunct faculty for more than 30 years (since 1979), he holds the faculty position of adjunct professor.
+A member of Loyola’s adjunct faculty for 35 years (since 1979), he holds the faculty position of adjunct professor.
 In that capacity, he plans and teaches each semester’s course in Advanced Trial Advocacy while also assembling and supervising the other members of the faculty for that class.
-Since 1982, he also has taught an annual weeklong course in trial advocacy at Willamette University College of Law in Salem, Oregon.
+For more than 30 years, starting in 1982, he also taught an annual weeklong course in trial advocacy at Willamette University College of Law in Salem, Oregon.
 Active throughout his service on the bench in planning courses and teaching a variety of subjects at the Judicial Conference and at the Appellate Judges Seminar, he has taught judges at the annual seminar for new Illinois judges (1986-2000) and at the National Judicial College in Reno, Nevada (1990-94).
 He also has taught lawyers for the National Institute of Trial Advocacy, the Illinois Institute for Continuing Legal Education, ALI-ABA, and the Court Practice Institute.

 DiVito currently serves (since 2008) on the Special Supreme Court Committee on Illinois Evidence.
 The Committee's proposals for the codification of rules of evidence for Illinois, officially designated as the “Illinois Rules of Evidence,” were approved by the Supreme Court on September 27, 2010, and became effective on January 1, 2011.
 He has lectured judges and lawyers on these evidence rules, and has authored a color-coded guide for the new rules, regularly updated and accessible from his law firm’s website at www.tdrlawfirm.com, and available for purchase from the Illinois State Bar Association.